jorotenev/flask_docker/README.md

 DOT_ENV_FILE=.env_dev
 FLASK_APP=manage.py # the "new" way flask discovers apps
 ```
-* To run the API (see below the Note for PyCharm users)
+* To run the flask app (see below the Note for PyCharm users)
 `$ flask run --host=0.0.0.0`

 #### Note for PyCharm users
-When running via PyCharm and assuming that pipenv is used, you need to select the correct python interpreter.
+When running via PyCharm and assuming that pipenv is used, you need to select the correct Python [interpreter](https://www.jetbrains.com/help/pycharm/configuring-language-interpreter.html).
 ```
 $ pipenv shell
 (para_api-tKuPD0ya) $ which python